 A number of these charms are actually classed as wards (semi-permanent magical protections).
 This ties into a few things you should know:

-When you were placed with your relatives, a ward was placed on your home so that magicals intending harm to you could not find you.
+When you were placed with your relatives, a ward was placed on your home so that Magicals intending harm to you could not find you.
 The Voldemort nutter was at least temporarily defeated when you lost your parents, but he did have followers.
 Many of these followers have money and influence and so arranged to be found innocent in the aftermath (read bribery).
-The person who placed you here felt that although it wouldn't' be pleasant growing up with these muggles, it would far better for you to be alive to do so.
+The person who placed you here felt that although it wouldn't' be pleasant growing up with these Muggles, it would far better for you to be alive.

 As a result, Albus Dumbledore (who leads the resistance against Voldemort) used the power of your mother's loving sacrifice to put blood-based wards up where you would live.
 Unfortunately, this required living with a close blood relative of your mother.
-The only one that existed was your Aunt.
+The only one that he knew of that was closely related enough was your Aunt.
 As long as she permits you house space and you call this place home, these wards will protect you from these nutters.

 Unpleasant, I know.
 Damned if you stay, damned if you leave.
 The new wards (which I tied into the blood-based wards and which will disappear with them when you turn 17 or no longer call this place home) should resolve the worst issues with the relatives.